 - What skills and activities come naturally to me?

-The Career Development Center can direct you to several assessment tools.
-Some are free, while others such as the Myers-Briggs Type Indicator (MBTI™) and Campbell Interest and Skill Survey (CISS) can be taken for a fee.
+The Career Development Center offers experienced career counseling specialists and a multitude of resources to help you answer these questions.
+Assessment surveys such as the Career Interest Areas, Interest Profiler, SKILLS, and Work Importance Locator, are available for free, while others such as the Meyers-Briggs Type Indicator (MBTI) and Campbell Interest and Skill Survey (CISS) can be taken for a fee.